 as the foundation for the development of her unique approach to non-stylised movement and performance practice.
 She is recognised by Suprapto as a teacher and is a guest associate teacher for Talmapa UK.

-A visiting Professor of Performance at Coventry University Helen for established and emerging dancers and performers.
+For many years a visiting Professor of Performance at Coventry University, Helen is a mentor for established and emerging dancers and performers.
 She is a Registered Dance Movement Therapist